design-group/ignition-mssql-architecture-template/README.md

     docker-compose pull && docker-compose up -d
     ```

-10. In a web browser, access the gateway at `http://localhost/` (No port is required, since the template is using port 80)
+9. In a web browser, access the gateway at `http://localhost/`
+    (No port is required, since the template is using port 80)

-11. If using trafik as a proxy, access the gateway at `http://<project-name>.localtest.me`
+___

+## Pre-Configured Database

+The template is pre-configured with a mssql database, that can be setup with an `setup.sql` script to create the database and tables.

+To setup the database, add your `setup.sql` script to the `init-sql` directory.
+If you want to run more DDL scripts, add them to the init-sql folder as well.
+The script will be run when the container is first created, and not as it is stopped and started.

+___

+## Backup Database

+To restore a database with a backup, create a directory called `sql-backups` and add the backup file to the `sql-backups` directory.
+The backup will be restored when the container is first created, and not as it is stopped and started.

 ___